- The TAC shall be made up of no fewer than 7 members and no more than 10 members.

-Members that do not fulfill their active role may be asked by the Teen Program Coordinator(s) or the Executive Director to resign from the Teen Advisory Council.
+- TAC members that do not actively fulfill their role may be asked by the Executive Director, Events and Outreach Coordinator or TAC Committee Chair to resign from the Teen Advisory Council.

 ROLES AND RESPONSIBILITIES

 - Serve as liaison for NSA internet groups (e.g.: participate within groups when related to TAC or teen events)

 - Remain active on the NSA Teens Facebook and NSA Teens Instagram pages.